Learning high-dimensional directed acyclic graphs with latent and selection variables

-\paragraph{\textbf{Second class of modifications: CFCI, CFCI$_{\text{path}}$, SCFCI and SCF\-CI$_{\text{path}}$}} Another possibility to decrease the size of Possible-D-SEP is to use conservative rules to orient v-structures in Step 2 of the FCI algorithm, so that fewer arrowheads are introduced, similarly to the Conservative PC algorithm \cite{RamseyZhangSpirtes06}.
-This is especially helpful in the sample version of the algorithm (see Section \ref{sec.sample.version.algorithms}), as the sample version tends to orient too many v-structures, which can lead to long chains of bi-directed edges and hence large Possible-D-SEP sets (see Figure \ref{fig.size.pds} in Section \ref{sec.computing.time}).
+Another possibility to decrease the size of Possible-D-SEP is to use conservative rules to orient v-structures in Step 2 of the FCI algorithm, so that fewer arrowheads are introduced, similarly to the Conservative PC algorithm~\cite{RamseyZhangSpirtes06}.
+This is especially helpful in the sample version of the algorithm (see Section~\ref{secsampleversionalgorithms}), as the sample version tends to orient too many v-structures, which can lead to long chains of bi-directed edges and hence large Possible-D-SEP sets (see Figure~\ref{figsizepds} in Section~\ref{seccomputingtime}).